 - 13.1-1 Communication between the Medical Staff, Hospital Administration, and the Board of Trustees shall be accomplished through (although not necessarily limited to) the following: - a.
 The Chief of Staff (or his designee during his absence) shall attend all regular Board of Trustees meetings. - b.
-The Performance Improvement Department. - c.
-The President & CEO (or his designee) shall attend Medical Staff Annual, Regular, Special and Committee meetings
+Medical Director of the Hospital Quality Outcomes Committee shall attend MEC meetings. - c.
+The CEO (or his designee) shall attend Medical Staff Annual, Regular, Special and Committee meetings